 Perhaps you're contemplating new limits on what you can do, where you can go, or what lies ahead of you.

 Maybe you're feeling worried about the future or perhaps you're concerned about someone else.

 Your mental health and your ability to cope with adversity is something which always has the opportunity to be positively addressed, regardless of your physical health.

-If you're looking for a counsellor in Brighton & Hove or online get in touch here for a free telephone consultation
+If you're looking for counselling or psychotherapy in Brighton & Hove or online get in touch here for a free brief telephone consultation

 to discuss your current situation and how I may be able to help.

 Alternatively you can fill in the form below